 The instructions included in the Abode box are minimal, but we were able to find plenty of help and resources online when questions came up.
 The extensive article database is a useful resource for Abode members.
 We found everything we needed from this archive during our tests.
 The database is searchable, so it’s easy to find the answer without ever picking up the phone.

 If you do have questions, email support is available to respond as soon as possible.
-And while it’s good to have phone support, only customers on the Secure plan can get in touch with professionals at the monitoring center to answer their questions.
+And while it’s good to have phone support, only customers on the Standard and Pro plans can get in touch with professionals at the monitoring center to answer their questions.

 Yes, the Abode systems come with an ethernet cable that you can connect directly into your router, giving them access to the internet and other smart home devices without connecting to Wi-Fi.

 Under the Pro plan ($20 a month), Abode will connect you with professionals who will also watch your system, allowing you to relax and go about your day without worrying about false alarms or break-ins.